welpo/osc.garden/content/blog/data-analysis-music-streaming/index.md

 Nope.
 In my data, the length of the song does not correlate with the pay rate.

-**Caveat**: my entire catalog is full of short improvisations; there’s not much range in terms of duration.
-My shortest song, [tíunda](https://soundcloud.com/oskerwyld/tiunda?in=oskerwyld/sets/ii_album), spans 44 seconds, and the longest one, [sextánda](https://soundcloud.com/oskerwyld/improvisation-27-march-2016?in=oskerwyld/sets/ii_album), is 3 minutes and 19 seconds “long”.
+{{ admonition(type="warning", title="CAVEAT", text='My catalog consists of short improvisations; there’s not much range in terms of duration.
+My shortest song, [tíunda](https://soundcloud.com/oskerwyld/tiunda?in=oskerwyld/sets/ii_album), spans 44 seconds, and the longest one, [sextánda](https://soundcloud.com/oskerwyld/improvisation-27-march-2016?in=oskerwyld/sets/ii_album), is 3 minutes and 19 seconds “long”') }}

 ## Is there a relationship between number of plays and pay rate, in social media?